sharmainec/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …

 Examples:
-* `flip 3` followed by `flip 3` shows and then hides the English phrase for the 3rd in the current list.
+* `flip 3` followed by `flip 3` shows and then hides the English phrase for the 3rd flashcard in the current list.

 ### Testing with a flashcard : `test`